-- Failure - failure can be hard to take and many try to suppress how they feel about their own failure.
+- Failure – failure can be hard to take and so many try to suppress how they feel about their own failure.
 This suppression, however, means that they are more likely to not accept failure in others.
-Consequently, they want their 'team', their child, their 'person', or whoever they are backing to win and are very upset when they don't.
+Consequently, they want their ‘team’, their child, their ‘person’, or whoever they are backing to win and are very upset when they do.

 - Anger – many people struggle with anger and for those who try to suppress their own anger are quick to see anger in others.
 Because they deny their own anger they deny the right for others to feel angry and consequently ask them to calm down or tell them they are being overly angry, scary or frightening.